xMazzmax/coiffeur-seren/README.md

 Coiffeur Seren is a responsive landing page/single page website that I developed to practice and solidify my recently gained knowledge in HTML, CSS and web design.
 Other than my last project this was done for an actual client.

 > [!TIP]
 > Press the following icon on the top left to get an overview of all chapters.
-It'll save you time if you're looking for something specific: ⋮☰
+It'll also save you time if you're looking for something specific: ⋮☰

 ## 📅 Client Meetings